 It's still usually glued down, but it's a little more forgiving than its less classy cousin — and it can come in tiles, which you can grout so they mimic the look of higher-end stone, Polidor says.

 #3 Some Laminated Cabinet Fronts

 Holloway suggests staying away from lower-end thermofoil cabinet fronts.
 What is thermofoil?
-Contrary to its name, there’s no foil or any metal-type material in it.
-It’s actually vinyl, which is heated and molded around fiberboard.
+Contrary to its name, there's no foil or any metal-type material in it.
+It's actually vinyl that's heated and molded around fiberboard.
 If the cabinet is white and the price is waaaaay affordable compared with other cabinets, think twice.
 Cheaper thermofoil has three critical issues:

 1. It's not heat resistant.
 If near a dishwasher or oven, it could delaminate.